-No more than one person may use an elevator at a time, so please consider using the stairs whenever possible.
+No more than one person may use an elevator at a time, so please consider using the stairs whenever possible to avoid queues, and ease delays for those who are not able to use stairs.
 If you are using the elevator, wear your mask or face covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
 Wash your hands or use a hand sanitizer that contains at least 60% alcohol upon departing the elevator.
-Wait for the elevator in the designated area to maintain the necessary six foot separation
+Wait for the elevator in the designated area to maintain the necessary six foot separation.